 - Alternative treatments—such as herbs, supplements, acupuncture, and yoga

-Steps that may reduce risk of some painful menstrual periods are:
+Things that may reduce the risk of some painful menstrual periods are:

 American Congress of Obstetricians and Gynecologists http://www.acog.org

 Society of Obstetricians and Gynaecologists of Canada http://www.sogc.org

 Women's Health Matters http://www.womenshealthmatters.ca

 Dysmenorrhea.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/dysmenorrhea.
 Accessed April 19, 2022.

 Dysmenorrhea: symptoms.
 Family Doctor—American Academy of Family Physicians website.
 Available at: http://familydoctor.org/familydoctor/en/diseases-conditions/dysmenorrhea.html.
 Accessed April 19, 2022.

 Menstrual cycle problems.
 Family Doctor—American Academy of Family Physicians website.
 Available at: http://familydoctor.org/familydoctor/en/health-tools/search-by-symptom/menstrual-cycle-problems.html.
 Accessed April 19, 2022.